EGI-Federation/fedcloud-documentation/source/training.rst

 The training infrastructure was used in July 2015 for two face-to-face training courses that trained programmers about the use of the EGI Cloud (the first operational model above).
-The focus of these courses were on the use of the rOCCI client to interact with the providers (instantiate, delete, access VMs).
+The focus of these courses was on the use of the rOCCI client to interact with the providers (instantiate, delete, access VMs).
 During these courses the training infrastructure included three providers (CESNET, BIFI, UKIM) and hosted approx. 25 student per event.
 Before each event